SparksSkywere/servermanager/README.md

 ---

 ## Notes

+VSCode Github AI has been used in the making of this product

 No .ENV file is used for Windows as you should be setting it all up with the registry (I will be making one for Linux at somepoint so this is just stand-in text.)